Checkout our SaaS and eCommerce guides for more example Trend reports.

 Trends Reports are comprised of 6 sections: Timeframe, Performed By, Analyze, Interval, Compare By, and Measure By.

 This is the first metric you should choose.
 Here, the timeframe is the period in which Woopra will examine all your data of users that did at least 1 action during that time frame.
-You can choose today, last 7 days, last 30 days, last 90 days, last 365 days or any custom date range of your choice.
+You can choose a relative date such as today, last 7 days, last 30 days, last 90 days, last 365 days or any absolute date range of your choice.
 The default date range is the last 30 days.
 We choose the last 365 days for this example.

 Think of this step as the segment or group of people you'll be analyzing.
 Either select an existing segment or create a new one on the fly, by clicking the “+” button in the “Performed By” section of your configuration.
 More info on how to create a Segment can be found here: Segments